anderson-github-classroom/csc-448-project/students/skurdogh/home.md

 ---
 title: Sarah Kurdoghlian
-description: "CSC 448 Bioinformatics Algorithms Project\nWe will be researching and analyzing the latest novel coronavirus data on a weekly basis as a part of CSC 448 Bioinformatics Algorithms at Cal Poly.
-The goal is to aggregate bioinformatic analysis of COVID-19."
+description: "CSC 448 Bioinformatics Algorithms Project | The goal is to aggregate bioinformatic analysis of COVID-19.
+We will be researching and analyzing the latest novel coronavirus data on a weekly basis as a part of CSC 448 Bioinformatics Algorithms at Cal Poly."
 permalink: /skurdogh/
 ---